htmllint/htmllint/README.md

 Using htmllint
 --------------
+If you'd like to run htmllint, we have a few options.

-This module doesn't provide any cli interface on its own.
-It's highly recommended that you use one of the following modules to run the linter:
+This module doesn't provide any interface on its own.
+It is highly recommended that you use one of the following modules to run the linter:
 * [`grunt-htmllint`](https://github.com/htmllint/grunt-htmllint): a grunt plugin for htmllint
 * [`htmllint-cli`](https://github.com/htmllint/htmllint-cli): a cli interface for htmllint (NOTE: not complete at the moment)